marc2o/Music/readme.md

 The oscillator code is based on the [Denver Synthesizer Library](https://love2d.org/forums/viewtopic.php?t=79499) and the MML parser is a changed and extended version of the one used in [love-mml](https://github.com/GoonHouse/love-mml).

+Songs can be saved as AIFF.
+I have written the save routine from a scratch.
+Just press *s* during playback to toggle saving on exit.

 The MML instrucions set is not complete, yet – and not really standard.

 ## Already implemented